 Local drinks are ouzo, raki, metaxa and, of course, Greek wine.
 Raki is the local firewater!
 This is distilled from the residue of the grapes after making wine.
 You will probably find you come across this whether you want to or not, as it is very often served, complimentary, at the end of a meal.

 Meals included in your holiday

-A buffet breakfast is included daily and there will be one dinner and one lunch also included.
+A buffet breakfast is included daily

+One dinner and one lunch are also included.

 Crete